 Just find a free activity to replace that Saturday morning routine and save the shopping centre trips for when you actually NEED something.

-Hopefully, these tips will help you as much as they helped me.
+Hopefully, these tips will help you as much as they helped me reach my financial goals.
 It can be so hard to resist the urge to spend, especially when your friends and family are spending money without worrying about it.

 But just keep your eyes on the prize, it’s worth it.
 I promise!